-The table below describes the information to include when making an allegation of reportable conduct about an employee (persons engaged by the entity such as volunteers, contractors, office holders, school board members and officers of a religious body) at the school.
-The Reportable Conduct Scheme is in addition to a school staff member's mandatory reporting or criminal reporting obligations.
+The table below describes the information to include when making an allegation of reportable conduct about an employee (persons engaged by the entity such as volunteers, contractors, office holders, board members, board committee members, school advisory council members and officers of a religious body) at the school.
+The Reportable Conduct Scheme is in addition to a Our Lady Star of the Sea School staff member's mandatory reporting or criminal reporting obligations.
+Reference should also be made to the Reportable Conduct Policy if an allegation of reportable conduct is made.